sbenoit-gc/TheDoorsNotTheBand/README.md

 Same as above but uses a TimeLine node and LERP to gradually swing door open close s layer approaches.

 ### BP_DoorInteractToOpen<br>
-Similar t0 above but main collision box is used to enable input when player is near.
-A new InputAction we added to system, IA_Interact.
-With player in collision box, the input is enabled and the player can pass the F key to interact with the door, ie open or close it.
-Optinally, door closes when player leaves box.
+Similar to above but the main collision box is used to enable input when player is near, instead of opening door.
+We added new InputAction to the system, IA_Interact and bound the F key to it.
+With player in the collision box, input is enabled and the player can pass the F key to interact with the door, ie open or close it.
+Optionally, the door closes when player leaves the collision box.
 Note the addition of a second collision box nested under the door mesh.
-This second collision box is sized similar to the door and has its collision setting set to BlackAll in order to prevent the layer from walking through the closed door.
+This second collision box is sized similar to the door and has its collision setting set to BlockAll in order to prevent the layer from walking through the closed door.

 ### BP_DoorInteractToOpenWithKey<br>
-Same s above but the status of he player object's HasKey boolean is checked.
-If true, the player is allowed to interact with door.
+Same as above but the status of the player object's HasKey? boolean is checked.
+If it's true, the player is allowed to interact with door by pressing F to open/close door.

 ### NOTE:<br>
 This example does NOT use blueprint interface (BPI) methodology which would be a better implementation of object interactions.
 We will discuss BPI in a future lesson.